-Massachusetts has been recognized as the most energy efficient state, 6 years running.
-Boston has been named the most energy-efficient city in the country for 8 years now.
+Massachusetts has been recognized as the most energy-efficient state, 6 years running.
+Boston has been the most energy-efficient city in the country for 8 years now.

 But how can Massachusetts improve or keep its title?
-Massachusetts is unique for a variety of reasons, but one thing that makes us stand out is that our officials, policymakers, and citizens are acutely aware with environmental issues and take steps to make the state greener.
-Massachusetts has been able to begin reducing their carbon footprint in an attempt to lessen the effects of climate change; effects such as sea level rise, ozone depletion, and global temperatures rising.
+Massachusetts is unique for a variety of reasons, but one thing that makes us stand out is that our officials, policymakers, and citizens are acutely aware of environmental issues and take steps to make the state greener.
+Massachusetts has been able to begin reducing its carbon footprint in an attempt to lessen the effects of climate change; effects such as sea-level rise, ozone depletion, and global temperatures rising.

 Many U.S. states have their own goals to combat environmental issues through carbon neutrality.
-Carbon neutral(ity) refers to achieving net zero carbon emissions by balancing a measured amount of carbon released with an equivalent amount sequestered or offset, or buying enough carbon credits to make up the difference, commonly referred to as having a net zero carbon footprint.
+Carbon neutral(ity) refers to achieving net-zero carbon emissions by balancing a measured amount of carbon released with an equivalent amount offset, or buying enough carbon credits to make up the difference, commonly referred to as having a net-zero carbon footprint.

 A carbon price is a cost applied to carbon emissions (or pollution) to incentivize people to reduce the amount of greenhouse gas they emit into the atmosphere.
 Economists widely agree that introducing a carbon price is the single most effective way for countries to reduce their emissions.